 Commented [PJ(5]: This subpart is intended to clarify what information must be kept to support the payment of mileage expenses.
-It follows the requirements of Minnesota Statutes section 10A 155

-- A. The date of each trip taken; - B. The purpose of each trip taken; - C. The distance traveled during the trip; and - D. If the mileage is not being paid at the lowest rate used by the state to reimburse its employees for automobile use, the actual cost of fuel, maintenance, repairs, and insurance directly related to the use of the automobile. - Subp.
+Subp.
 5. Purpose of expenditure or noncampaign disbursement.
-When an expenditure or noncampaign disbursement must be itemized on a report of receipts and expenditures under Minnesota Statutes section 10A.20, subdivision 3, the report must establish the purpose of the expenditure or noncampaign disbursement by explaining how the specific good or service purchased was used.
+When an expenditure or noncampaign disbursement must be itemized on a report of receipts and expenditures under Minnesota Statutes section 10A.20, subdivision 3, the report must establish the purpose of the expenditure or noncampaign disbursement by identifying the specific good or service purchased.